bmaunde/guidelines/checklists/REST API Checklist.md

 - [ ] A parameter is defined to contain the query and is name **query** or  **q** excedpt in exceptional circumstances where the resource has query or q as an attribute

 ### Filtering
-- [ ] Predefined
+- [ ] Predefined parameters are used
+- [ ] The parameters should have the same names as the attributes of the resource

+### Paging
+- [ ]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3ODgyMzA5NF19
+eyJoaXN0b3J5IjpbLTE5ODYwMDE4N119
 -->